Green-atkinson/Green-atkinson/README.md

 # Hi, I'm John

 Hey, I'm John!
-I'm a dynamic individual with a passion for both technology and design.
-I'm a developer looking to merge my interests through intentional design in technology to inspire social change.
-Having achieved the rank of Eagle Scout, Ron Brown Scholars Captain, and being an MLT fellow, I aim to embody my mantra of identifying a need and making a difference through utilizing my diverse skillset.
+I'm a Computer Science and Advertising major at the University of Georgia.
+As an Eagle Scout, Ron Brown Scholar, and MLT Software Engineering Fellow, I'm passionate about using tech to positively impact products and people around the world.

-I am currently seeking a Remote software developer internship that will combine my skills and interests for Summer 2023.
-Open to any opportunity.
+My interest in tech started when I was a Harvard summer school student, where I took the opportunity to interview computer engineers working on deep-sea explorers in a marine bio lab.
+Since then, I've been actively involved in the tech community, serving as the Logistics and Marketing organizer for my university's flagship hackathon.
+In this role, I helped grow our $40,000 organization to have the most pre-registration attendees to date.
+I'm proud to say that we also held the first product-focused event centered around sustainability.